 This is a perfect opportunity to take advantage of the Prep and Learning Modules offered within ALEKS PPL.
-An individualized study plan will be created based on your performance on the Initial Placement Assessment.
-The ALEKS PPL will identify what you know and what you are ready to learn next so you can brush up on lost knowledge.
+An individualized study plan will be created for you.

 You must achieve the minimum placement result to take each corresponding class.
-If you have other course credit or test scores (AP, ACT, CLEP, etc.) that allow placement into a mathematics course, talk with your academic advisor.
+If you have other class credit or test scores (AP, ACT, CLEP, etc.) that allow placement into a mathematics class, talk with your academic advisor.

 Math Placement FAQs

-The Placement Assessment is used to determine the mathematics course in which you will have the greatest success.
-Upon completion of the Placement Assessments, your scores will be added to our student information system.
-Your advisor will review your scores and help make appropriate recommendations for course registration.
+The Placement Assessment is used to determine the mathematics class in which you will have the greatest success.
+Your academic advisor will review your scores and help make appropriate recommendations for class registration.

-Students should complete the ALEKS PPL Assessment at least 2 weeks prior to their scheduled registration date.
+Students should complete the ALEKS PPL Assessment at least 2 weeks prior to registering for classes.

-ALEKS PPL for the University of North Dakota does not currently require proctoring for the first three placement attempts.
+No, it is not required for the first three placement attempts.
 We reserve the right to require a student to take a placement assessment in a proctored environment.

 No, there is no fee for the use of ALEKS PPL.

 No. There are no required plug-ins or applets required with your use of ALEKS PPL.
-As long as you have access to the internet and are using an updated browser, you should not experience difficulties in taking your Placement Assessment.
+You must have access to the internet and use an updated browser.
 For a list of preferred browsers, please review the ALEKS system requirements on their support site.

-ALEKS PPL is an online, adaptive system that covers a broad spectrum of mathematics topics.
+ALEKS PPL is an online, adaptive system that covers a broad spectrum of math topics.
 The length of the Placement Assessment will vary, but can be up to 30 questions.
-You will see some, but not all, of the math you have learned in high school.
-It is a Placement Assessment, not a preview of math courses at the University of North Dakota.
-It is designed to identify if you are prepared for a particular course.
+It is designed to identify if you are prepared for a particular class.
 After you take your first Placement Assessment, you will have the opportunity to review and master additional topics to reassess and improve your placement.

 - Real numbers (including fractions, integers, and percentages)